zloeber/k8s-lab-terraform-libvirt/tasks/1-deploy-kubernetes.md

 kubectl get nodes
 ```

-From here you should be ready to do any other excercizes required to study for the exam.
+From here you should be ready to do any other excercises required to study for the exam.